rocky-linux/documentation/docs/release_notes/8-changelog.md

 Updates released since upstream are posted across our current architectures.
 We strongly recommend that all users apply *all* updates, including the content released today, on your existing Rocky Linux machines.
 This can be done by running `dnf update`.

 All Rocky Linux components are built from the sources hosted at [git.rockylinux.org](https://git.rockylinux.org).
 In addition, SRPMs are being published alongside the repositories in a corresponding "source" directory.
 You can find these on any of our mirrors.
 These source packages match every binary RPM we release.

+## 8.5 - 2021-12-10

+The following packages have been updated since December 10, 2021:

+* WALinuxAgent: WALinuxAgent-2.3.0.2-2.el8 -> WALinuxAgent-2.3.0.2-2.el8.rocky.0
+* libreoffice: libreoffice-1:6.4.7.2-5.el8.1 -> libreoffice-1:6.4.7.2-5.el8.2.rocky
+* openscap: openscap-1.3.5-6.el8 -> openscap-1.3.5-6.el8.rocky.0.1
+* pcs: pcs-0.10.10-4.el8 -> pcs-0.10.10-4.el8.rocky.0
+* python2: python2-2.7.18-7.module+el8.5.0+706+735ec4b3.rocky.0.1 -> python2-2.7.18-7.module+el8.5.0+718+67e45b5f.rocky.0.2
+* rocky-release: rocky-release-8.5-1.el8 -> rocky-release-8.5-2.el8

+The follow modules have been updated:

+* python27

+### Release Engineering Notes

+These updates are mostly cosmetic in nature and do not affect functionality.

+* WALinuxAgent -> We have added direct Rocky support here as well as in a PR upstream to Microsoft
+* libreoffice -> There was red hat branding found.
+This update addresses the branding.
+* openscap -> There were missing information for Rocky Linux.
+* pcs -> The logo had a trademark that was not removed
+* rocky-release -> simplifies CPE_NAME
+* python2 -> adds rocky to supported dists

 ## 8.5 - 2021-12-09